cucumber/messages/CONTRIBUTING.md

 ## Tests

-Some of the language-specific diretories contain some smoke tests to ensure (de)serialization, validation etc are working right.
+Some of the language-specific directories contain some smoke tests to ensure (de)serialization, validation etc are working right.
 If you happen to change one of the messages that's constructed by these tests, you may need to update them.
 If you're not sure, raise a draft PR and see what happens in CI.